danpla/dpscreenocr/doc/manual.md

 On Unix-like systems, the language installation process differs depending on whether dpScreenOCR was obtained from the package manager or as a TAR.XZ archive.
-Note that languages installed for the former will not be visible in the latter, and vice versa.
+Languages installed for the former will not be visible in the latter, and vice versa.

-#### Package manager
+The TAR.XZ version of dpScreenOCR is shipped with the English language pack.
+To install other languages, use the language manager as described in the "[Language manager][]" section.

 If you installed dpScreenOCR using the package manager, you should also use the package manager to get the languages for Tesseract.